How To Read Your Police Accident Report

 If you have been in a car accident, the police officer investigating your crash fills out an accident report.
 In Massachusetts, this form is called the Commonwealth of Massachusetts Motor Vehicle Crash Police Report.
 In Connecticut, it's the Connecticut Uniform Police Accident Report.

 Understanding your accident report can be a challenge.
 There are so many different codes, symbols and abbreviations on your report.
-Knowing what each one means can be confusing.
+There can be additional pages if your accident involved a commercial vehicle, bus or bicycle, or if there were witnesses.
+All of this information can make the report confusing.
 That's why our car accident lawyers created this guide to help you understand your accident report.
 We know you don't want excuses.
 You want answers.

 Insurance companies use this form to process your car accident claim.
 That's why it's critical that you understand your accident report.
 Because if any of the information in your report is wrong, you might not be compensated for your crash.